From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 Bruno has had his head down and is preparing well.
 The 26-year-old has got over the heartache of the Europa League final in Gdansk – where he was left in tears after United lost on penalties to Villarreal – by going on a five-day holiday with his wife and two daughters.

 Since then, his focus has been on the national team.
-His great mentality has been vital in maintaining his focus after the disappointment of the Europa League, which is now in the past.
 And despite a relentless season, he is said to be feeling fresh ahead of an important few weeks.

-As he prepares to face Hungary in Portugal’s Euro 2020 opener next Tuesday, it will be images of his family pushing him to victory.
-But the memory of Ronaldo’s tears won’t be far behind; it will just drive him on even harder.
+Ahead of Tuesday's showdown with Hungary, he will be thinking of his family as he looks to help Portugal retain their European crown.
+But the memory of Ronaldo’s tears will also be driving him on.
+Same as always.